swimmio/wix-style-react-swimm/src/TableToolbar/docs/README.md

-# `<TableToolbar/>`

-TableToolbar is a (dumb) layout component for creating the Table's Toolbar.
-Supports one line of items, divided into 2 groups according to alignment.

-> NOTE: The white background is not part of the Toolbar, it is coming from tha `<Card/>` which the Table sits in.

 ## `<ItemGroup/>` (`<Toolbar.ItemGroup/>`)

 The layout of a toolbar is composed of item groups (`<ItemGroups/>` ) which include the toolbar items.